-Her pioneering and headline-making 130-mile round-trip drive in 1888 between home and her mother’s house popularized her husband’s motorized contraption.
+Her pioneering and headline-making 130-mile round-trip drive in 1888 between home and her mother’s house was a media sensation and helped her husband’s motorized contraption become popular.

 It was a road trip into history, which you can follow today on your own road trip.

-A trained mechanical engineer, Dr. Carl Benz had invented and received both German and international patents two years earlier, in 1868, for what most historians agree is the first automobile, described in the patents as a “vehicle with gas engine”.
+Bertha’s husband, Dr. Carl Benz, was a trained mechanical engineer.
+He had invented and received both German and international patents two years earlier, in 1868, for what most historians agree is the first automobile, described in the patents as a “vehicle with gas engine”.

 He was building them, but they weren’t selling.